natenka/pyneng-book-en/docs/source/book/additional_info/argparse.rst

       --db DB_FILE  db name
       -s            add switch data if set, else add normal data

-If you pass several files, they’ll be in the list.
+If you pass several files, they'll be in the list.
 And since add() function simply displays file names, the output is:

 ::